 Amazon Basics Microfiber Cleaning Cloth, (Pack of 36): No list of DIY cleaning supplies would be complete without these wonderful microfiber cloths.
 They will last you for years and will allow you to replace paper towels forever.
 Truly.
 I color code using blue for glass and windows and the other colors for everything else.
 I love these.

 8 GB Flash Drive: It always amazes me that people do not use flash drives for storing copies of important documents.
-This particular drive is the one I use and it is currently (as of this writing) only $4.99 with free shipping.
 Sure, in some emergencies you will not have power but in many cases you will or it (the power) will get restored.
 These flash drives are small and easy to stash in a bog, box or purse.
 Plus, it might be nice to store a few family photos, as well.

-OXO Good Grips Locking Can Opener: Some people will balk at spending $15 for a can opener but this one is worth it, Like everything else on today’s list, I own this one and can recommend it.
+OXO Good Grips Locking Can Opener: Some people will balk at spending this much for a can opener but this one is worth it, Like everything else on today’s list, I own this one and can recommend it.

 Kaito Portable Dynamo & Solar-Powered Radio and Cell Phone Charger: The Kaito radio is my favorite because it does it all.
-Yes it is $50, but I would rather scrimp on something else.
+Yes it is a bit expensive, but I would rather scrimp on something else.

 Ambient Weather Emergency Solar Hand Crank Radio: This is becoming a popular choice with Backdoor Survival readers.
 This unit is a Digital AM/FM NOAA Weather Alert Radio and a powerful 3 LED flashlight, with smart charger, all in one portable package.

-Sony Pocket Radio: This radio is less than $13 but will still do the job.
+Sony Pocket Radio: This radio will still do the job great.
 Just don’t forget the batteries.

 Help support Backdoor Survival.
 Purchases earn a small commission and for that I thank you!